-When she was young, Birgit Nilsson took singing lessons locally from Ragnar Blennow.
-He immediately recognized her special vocal qualities, commenting “Her pitch, which from the beginning had a deep timbre, soon also reached a light, amenable top.”
+In her early years, Birgit Nilsson took singing lessons locally from Ragnar Blennow.
+He instantly recognized her special vocal qualities, commenting “Her pitch, which from the beginning had a deep timbre, soon also reached a light, amenable top.”

 It was Ragnar Blennow who encouraged Birgit to apply for the Royal College of Music in Stockholm and years later, when many in the business claimed to have discovered her talent, Birgit would set them right by saying ”If anyone should be given that title, it would be Ragnar Blennow and no other!”

 In 1941 Birgit Nilsson travelled to Stockholm and sang “Elisabeth’s Prayer” from Wagner’s opera Tannhäuser and Sibelius’ “Svarter rosor” for her Royal College of Music audition.
-She was 23 years old and doubted herself, as everyone around her seemed so cosmopolitan and experienced.
-Despite those doubts, she was immediately accepted.
-Among 47 applicants only two were offered places on the course and of those Birgit was number one.
+She was 23 years old and plagued by self-doubts, as everyone around her seemed so cosmopolitan and experienced.
+But amongst the 47 singers who auditioned, only two were offered places with Birgit as number one.

 The vocal course was a three-year program.
 In addition to song and choir studies, Birgit took classes in other subjects, including articulation, fencing and piano.
 She also studied Italian, German and French.
-The first year was not easy.
 The program in Stockholm was difficult and Birgit struggled with both her personal economy and the school’s vocal coaches.
-Her first teacher was Joseph Hislop but she later studied with, among others, Arne Sunnegårdh.

 The Opera School

-In 1944, Birgit was immediately accepted onto the two-year Opera School course in Stockholm without even having to audition.
-The program mainly consisted of musical and theatrical studies, but language, expression and oration classes were also included in the curriculum.
-After graduating, she was immediately engaged at the Royal Swedish Opera in Stockholm.
+In 1944, Birgit was accepted onto the two-year Opera School course in Stockholm without audition.
+The program comprised musical and theatrical studies, additionally language, expression and elocution.
+After graduating, she was directly engaged by the Royal Swedish Opera in Stockholm.

-On 9 October 1946, Birgit made her opera debut.
-It was at the Royal Swedish Opera in Stockholm in the role of Agathe in Carl Maria von Weber’s Der Freischütz.
-It was a sudden replacement with only three days notice.
+On 9 October 1946, Birgit made her opera debut at the Royal Swedish Opera in Stockholm in the role of Agathe in Carl Maria von Weber’s Der Freischütz.
+It was an unexpected replacement with only three days notice.
 To learn an entire part in three days was not easy but Birgit had a talent for learning, with absolute pitch and a good visual memory.
-Despite her nervousness, little time for preparation and lack of encouragement from the director, she received brilliant reviews.
+Despite her nervousness, little time for preparation and lack of encouragement from the conductor, she received brilliant reviews.

 “It was well advised to allow the young singer Birgit Nilsson from Scania to make her debut as Agathe in Der Freischütz on Wednesday … Birgit Nilsson performed with an assurance and artistic balance one does not expect of a debutante.
 She has a fresh Nordic resonance, a clear top and a fine mezzo timbre in the low voice indicating a dramatic soprano.
 It is not often that a beautiful voice is accompanied by intelligence but such depth of expression and musical phrasing such as Birgit Nilsson’s must come from within; it cannot be learned.” – Ingmar Bengtsson, Svenska Dagbladet, October 10, 1946.

-Despite critical acclaim, the head of the Opera was still not convinced of Birgit’s talent.
-She performed Agathe just twice more before the original singer returned.
-It took another year before Birgit was given a new chance on stage in Stockholm.
+Irrespective of critical acclaim, the head of the Opera was still not convinced of Birgit’s talent.
+She performed Agathe just three times before the original singer returned and it took another year before she was given a second chance.

-In October 1947, Birgit was once again asked to jump in on short notice at the Swedish Royal Opera.
-They had received a cancellation for the role of Lady Macbeth in Verdi’s opera Macbeth.
-Inga Sundström had first been contracted for the part, but when she became ill five weeks before the opening, they were without a soloist.
-Director Hans Busch invited Birgit to audition and was enthusiastic.
-The performance was a success and was followed by brilliant reviews in the press. ”It was a fine role, this Lady, and I longed for every performance like a child does for Christmas”, said Birgit.
-Lady Macbeth became Birgit Nilsson’s breakthrough in the world of opera.
+In October 1947, Birgit was once again asked to replace an ailing singer at short notice as Lady Macbeth, on the invitation of conductor, Fritz Busch.
+The performance was a success and received brilliant reviews. ”It was a fine role, this Lady, and I longed for every performance like a child does for Christmas”, said Birgit.
+Lady Macbeth became Birgit Nilsson’s breakthrough.

 The Royal Swedish Opera